Curriculum & Programs

 Grade 2 – Age 7-8 yrs

-Central Theme | Legends, saints, fables |
+Central theme | Legends, saints, fables |

 Math | Place value (1–1,000), addition and subtraction of large numbers by carrying and borrowing, regrouping, number patterns, all four arithmetical operations, multiplication tables |